carlos1021/carlos1021.github.io/about.md

 ### Community Standards
 Beyond the quips that many of us make unintentionally are a host of behaviors that we do not tolerate.
 We must demonstrate appropriate respect, consideration, and compassion for others, inside and outside of the classroom.
 Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
 As a member of SAAS and a student at Berkeley, we expect respect outlined by Berkeley's [Principles of Community](https://diversity.berkeley.edu/principles-community) and the [Berkeley Campus Code of Student Conduct](https://conduct.berkeley.edu/code-of-conduct/)

-### Extenuating Circumstances
-We recognize that our students come from varied backgrounds and have widely-varying experiences.
-We will be organizing this system on a case-by-case system, so if you encounter extenuating circumstances at any time in this semster, please do not hesitate to let the a person in leadership know (Nathan, Sakchhi, Carlos, anyone in exec).
-The sooner that we are made aware, the more options we have available to use to ensure your success in the committee.